 Weyl's views have recently been revived by Sunny Auyang (1995) in an explicitly neo-Kantian project which attempts to solve the problem of objectivity in quantum mechanics and quantum field theory.
 Auyang seeks to extract the “primitive conceptual structure” in physical theories and she too finds it in what she calls the “representation-transformation-invariant structure”.
 This is essentially group-theoretic structure.
 Auyang, like Born and Weyl, thinks that such invariant structure under transformations is what separates an objective state of affairs from its various representations, or manifestations to observers under different perceptual conditions.
 According to her events are individuated structurally.

 Ryckman (2005) describes the history of relativity theory and Weyl's role in it.
 Ryckman argues that the work of Eddington and Weyl was profoundly influenced by the phenomenology of Husserl.
 The latter also seems to have understood objectivity in terms of invariance.
 (Ryckman calls Kantian structural realism “transcendental structuralism”.
 OSR is what he calls ‘transcendent structuralism’.)
 Group theory in the development of structuralism deserves further historical analysis.
 It played a crucial role in epistemological reflections on geometry in relation to Klein's Erlanger programme (Birkhoff and Bennett 1988).
 French (1998, 1999, 2000) and Castellani (1998) have explored the ontological representation of the fundamental objects of physics in terms of sets of group-theoretic invariants by Cassirer, Eddington, Schrödinger, Weyl, Wigner, Piron, Jauch and others.
+On the other hand, Roberts (2011) criticizes the idea that structure can be understood as group structure in the context of quantum physics.

 Cassirer rejected the Aristotelian idea of individual substances on the basis of physics, and argued that the metaphysical view of the ‘material point’ as an individual object cannot be sustained in the context of field theory.
 He offers a structuralist conception of the field: